joel-costigliola/assertj-presentation/PITCHME.md

 ---
 ## Advanced assertions

-- Use satisfies to group logical assertions |
-- Use matches to check a logical condition |
 - Using comparators |
-- Using field by field comparison |
+- Using recursive field by field comparison |

 Note:
 Demo: